rcl-ssl/docs/autorenew/configure.md

 Update the following configuration entries with the credentials from the AAD application :

-- Auth:client_id - the AAD App Client Id
+- RCLSDK:ClientId - the AAD App Client Id
-- Auth:client_secret - the AAD App Client Secret
+- RCLSDK:ClientSecret - the AAD App Client Secret
-- Auth:tenantId - the AAD App Tenant Id
+- RCLSDK:TenantId - the AAD App Tenant Id

 ![install](../images/autorenew_configure/func2.PNG)